The C.A. Service Sponsorship Group

 Suggested Readings:

-Traditionally, C.A. members have always taken care to preserve their anonymity at the public level: press, radio, television and films.
+Traditionally, C.A. members have always taken care to preserve their anonymity at the public level: press, radio, television, films—all public media.
 We know from experience that many people with drug problems might hesitate to turn to C.A. for help if they thought their problems might be discussed publicly, even inadvertently, by others.
 Newcomers should be able to seek help with complete assurance that their identities will not be disclosed to anyone outside the Fellowship.

 Cocaine Anonymous is grateful to all media for their assistance in strengthening and observing the Tradition of anonymity.
 Periodically, the C.A.
 World Service Office sends to all major media a letter describing the Traditions and asking their support in observing it.